GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 alt: >
   A pile of different devices.
 ---
+(See also the subsequent posts that give an [architectural overview](https://developer.chrome.com/blog/renderingng-architecture/) and describe [key data structures](https://developer.chrome.com/blog/renderingng-data-structures/).)

 I'm Chris Harrelson,
 the engineering lead for Rendering (transforming HTML and CSS to pixels) in Blink.